Licensing Basics

 Introduction

 I think it's fair to say that what characterizes electronic resource management the most is licensing.
-For if something is licensed, then it's most likely e-content or related, and by definition, it's not owned by a library, and thus it's a temporary item in the collection, and thus requires special management.
+For if something is licensed, then it's most likely e-content or an e-resource, and by definition, it's not owned by a library.
+This entails that it's a temporary item in the collection, and thus requires special management.

 Licensing requires understanding other aspects of electronic resource management, too.
-While an ERM librarian's job duties might be solely focused on the technical aspects of the work, i.e., those things we covered in prior sections, an ERM librarian whose primary job duty is to participate in the licensing process must have a good grasp of the technical for no reason other than that it is the technical that is licensed.
-In other words, it's probably a good thing to understand what is being licensed.
-Thus, this is why we spent time on the technical aspects before working on licensing.
+An ERM librarian's job duties might be solely focused on the technical aspects of the work, i.e., those things we covered in the prior chapter.
+However, an ERM librarian whose primary job duty is to participate in the licensing process must have a good grasp of the technical.
+This is because it is the technical that is licensed.
+This is why we spent time on the technical aspects before studying licensing.

-Before we get into licensing, we should refresh ourselves on the basics of copyright law, since what is being licensed is a fact of its existence.
-We should also know something about contract law, and how the two types of laws are related, since licensing entails negotiating, signing, and managing contracts.
+Before we get into licensing, we should refresh ourselves on the basics of copyright law, since what is being licensed is a fact of copyright.
+Since licensing involves negotiating, signing, and managing contracts, we should know something about contract law, too, and how the two types of laws are related.

 There is a complicated tension between copyright law and contract law.
 In short, copyright is a temporary right because of its close connection to the concept of the public domain.
 In the US, copyright was established in the Constitution under Article 1, Section 8, Clause 8, which states: